AI Glossary

 AI safetyartificial intelligence safetyAI alignment+3

-Anomaly Detection
+Anomaly Detection (AD)

-Techniques for identifying unusual patterns, outliers, or abnormal data points that differ from normal behavior
+Techniques for identifying unusual patterns, outliers, or abnormal data points that differ from normal behavior.

 unsupervised learningmachine learningoutlier detection+1